Whole-Farm Revenue Protection Plan

 How and where do I purchase WFRP insurance?

 WFRP is available for purchase from your local crop insurance agent.
-You can find a crop insurance agent on the Agent Locator Page.
+You can find a crop insurance agent at Agent Locator.

-Sales closing dates are the same as other spring crop sales closing dates applicable for your county and will be either February 28 or March 15 for 2015.
+Sales closing dates are the same as other spring crop sales closing dates applicable for your county and will be January 31, February 28 or March 15 for 2016.
 Consult a crop insurance agent or check the Actuarial Information Browser on the RMA website to find the sales closing date for your county.
+The Actuarial Information Browser can be found on RMA’s website.

 When does my coverage begin?For first year insureds under WFRP, coverage begins ten days after the application is accepted by your AIP.
 Producers who were previously insured under Adjusted Gross Revenue or Adjusted Gross Revenue-Lite will be considered to have been insured the previous year; therefore, they will be considered carry-over policyholders and coverage is effective at the beginning of the insurance period.